Drumshadow/GamingFrameworks/README.md

     3) Go into the .ini file and find the line that says "sprPath=./sprites/friend.png" and change it to the following "sprPath=./sprites/foe.png".
 Now your sprite will be changed!

-# User's Guide
+# User's Guide (How to Play the Demo Game)
-Here are the steps to play!
+**Here are the steps to download!**
-1) If you are compiling the source code on a Mac you will need to supply a JVM argument, -XstartOnFirstThread.
+1) If you are compiling the source code on a Mac you will need to supply a JVM argument, `-XstartOnFirstThread`.
 This is because of how Mac and Windows both handle threading in different ways.
-2) Once the code is compiled and loaded feel free to move Mario around to your favorite music all while enjoying some timeless meme sound effect classics.
-Move with WASD.
+2) Once the code is compiled and loaded, you are ready to play!

-3) Run into the right-most Mario and watch your HP drain from the bar in the top left of your screen.
+**Here are the steps to play!**
+1) Move your player around with **WASD**.
+2) Shoot hearts by pressing **Enter**.
+    1) The hearts will disappear when you run into them.
+    2) The blue enemy will be destroyed if it gets hit by a heart.
+3) If you run into the blue enemy, your health will decrease! **NOTE: THE GAME WILL END IF YOU RUN OUT OF HEALTH!**
+4) To replenish your health, collect the flower at the right side of the level.
+5) When you touch the fire balls, they are destroyed.
+6) If you touch the red enemy, your score goes up!